DrOverbuild/BootstrapDropdownSelect/README.md

 - Search is debounced before making AJAX request
 - Process data retrieved from AJAX call before it is rendered into the dropdown
 - Supports disabled options and optgroup
-- Natural Keyboard navigation and accessibility
+- Natural keyboard navigation and accessibility
 - Works perfectly with forms
 - Customize what is rendered for each option
 - Add options to existing or new option groups if needed.